Science-based support for National Adaptation Plan (NAP) processes in francophone Least Developed Countries (LDCs) of sub-Saharan Africa

 Objective and activities

-The process of formulating National Adaptation Plans (NAP) was initiated in 2010 to promote the systematic integration of adaptation to development.
-The goal of NAPs processes is to systematically integrate climate change adaptation measures into a country’s development planning.
+The process of formulating NAPs was initiated in 2010.
+The goal of NAPs processes is to systematically integrate climate change adaptation measures into development planning.
 The regional project seeks to increase capacity for science-based and results-oriented implementation of NAP processes across four main fields of activity: 1) Strengthening governments’ coordination capacities for shaping and implementing NAP processes; 2) Consolidating necessary scientific information; 3) Improving access to funding for the priorities identified under the NAP process; and 4) Establishing a regional francophone exchange platform and feeding the project results into the international climate debate.
-The direct target groups of the project are the ministries responsible for the NAP processes.
-Other beneficiaries include ministries as well as meteorological institutes and universities.
+Target groups of the project are the ministries responsible for the NAP processes.
+Others include ministries as well as meteorological institutes and universities.
+Traditional knowledge of indigenious people will also be integrated into the NAP processes.

 State of implementation/results